nicklima/nameko-devex/gateapi/web/README.md

 - Replace the build/dev/preview commands in the package.json file to use Vite
 - Add the Vite config file
 - Run the migration command "npx svelte-migrate routes" to fix the name of the route project files
+- Update the rest of the packages to fix potential security issues

 ### References: